paulsutherland/WebRTC/slides.md

 ### MediaStream
-* Obtains the Audio and Video
+* Obtains the audio and video tracks
 * Captures them as separate tracks
 * Combines both the tracks to form a stream
 * You interact via navigator.getUserMedia();